Made easier with the coastal bus services

 Getting around Pembrokeshire, Wales

-With great names such as the Puffin Shuttle, Poppit Rocket, Strumble Shuttle, Celtic Coaster, and Coastal Cruiser, the services run up and down the National park coastline.
+The coastal bus services have great names such as the Puffin Shuttle, Poppit Rocket, Strumble Shuttle, Celtic Coaster, and Coastal Cruiser, and services run up and down the National Park coastline.

-The excellent Pembrokeshire Coastal Bus Service has been acknowledged by a leading sustainable travel and tourism website, The Green Traveller, who have produced a car-free guide to the Pembrokeshire Coast National Park.
+The excellent Pembrokeshire coastal bus service has been acknowledged by a leading sustainable travel and tourism website, The Green Traveller, who has produced a car-free guide to the Pembrokeshire Coast National Park.

 Travelling from the rest of Britain and beyond